-Saalbach-Hitnerglemm in about 90 minutes drive south west of Salzburg.
+Saalbach-Hinterglemm is about 90 minutes drive south west of Salzburg.

 It can also easily be reached by public transport.
-Take the train from any major centre to Sell Am See.
-Right outside the train station is a bus stop for the 680 bus which will take you right into the valley and stops regularly along the main road.
+Take the train from any major centre to Zell Am See.
+Right outside the train station is a bus stop for the 680 bus which will take you into the valley and stops regularly along the main road.
 Most accommodation will be within a couple of hundred metres of the road, so should be easy to find.

 The 680 bus makes it’s way regularly up and down the valley and will get you to most places you need to go.

-At Lengau, the far end of the valley there is a little train that will take visitors further up the valley to Lindlingalm, the High Rope Park and other activities in the area.
+At Lengau, the far end of the valley there is a little train that will take visitors even further up the valley to Lindlingalm, the High Rope Park and other activities in the area.